gmrodrigues/dirwatcher-to-aws-s3-uploader/README.md

 ### Live config file

 You can optionaly provide a .yaml configuration file.
-Modifications on this you will be automaticaly applied on runing processes that are using the given configuration file.
+Modifications on this file will be automaticaly applied on runing processes which are using the given configuration file.
 This overides all --watcher.* comand line args:

 *Linux*
 ```Shell